fkranhold/ets-preambles/README.md

 ### Commercial fonts

-As mentioned above, the fonts Minion Pro and Minion Math are commercial and have to be purchased and installed before you will be able to use either `otminionpro` or `otminionmath`.
+As mentioned above, the fonts Minion Pro and Minion Math have to be purchased and installed before you will be able to use either `otminionpro` or `otminionmath`.
 According to the TDS convention, you should put the corresponding OTFs into the folders

     $TEXMFHOME/fonts/opentype/adobe/MinionPro
     $TEXMFHOME/fonts/opentype/typoma/MinionMath